devdemon/DevDemon-Docs/channel_polls/tags/poll.rst

 prefix=""
 =============
 This parameter allows you to change the default variable prefix used.
-This is especially usefull when you are nesting tags to avoid variable collisions.
+This is especially useful when you are nesting tags to avoid variable collisions.

 **Default:** prefix="poll"

-For example the default variable for the file URL is: `{poll:total_votes}` but if you use prefix="cp" the variable for the file URL will now be {cp:total_votes}
+For example the variable `{poll:total_votes}`, if you use prefix="cp" the variable will now be {cp:total_votes}

 **********************
 Variables